Adult Transition Series: Writing Goals

 How good are your goals?
 Ask these questions:

 Assessments are done to guide post secondary goals which guide IEP goals and services.
-All of these things make up the Individualized Transition Plan.
-The ITP should be continually populated with new assessments, both formal and informal.
+All of these things make up the Transition Plan.
+The transition plan should be continually populated with new assessments, both formal and informal.
 Goals are student driven, S.M.A.R.T. and pass the above quiz.

-Does the ITP you are creating pass our quiz?
+Does the plan you are creating pass our quiz?
 Yes?